 In addition to this traditional recipe, here are a few of my family’s favorite sides to serve for Thanksgiving:

-Cajun Cornbread Dressing with Sausage
+Cajun Cornbread Dressing Recipe

 Cajun Cornbread Dressing with Sausage is a delicious soul food twist on a Southern, Thanksgiving favorite.
 This easy recipe has a cornbread base while sausage, veggies, and blackened seasoning round out this Creole side dish.